The New York Yankees are an incredibly historic ball club that has fielded a number of legendary catchers over the decades.

 In 1927, the Yankees had one of the best seasons in MLB history, going 110 - 44 and sweeping the Pittsburgh Pirates in the World Series.
 Additionally, Babe Ruth set a single-season record of 60 home runs that season.

-The Yankees would go on to win 7 World Series between 1928 and 1941.
+The Yankees would go on to win a total of seven World Series between the years 1928 and 1941.
 Also in 1941, the great Joe DiMaggio had a mind blowing 56 game hitting streak, a record that still stands today.

 As World War II dawned, the New York Yankees stood as the most successful franchise in Baseball to-date.